scriptPilot/app-framework/DOCUMENTATION.md

 ### Text editor

-You can use your favorite text editor, but we highly recommend ...
+You can use your favorite text editor, but we highly recommend *Atom*, because it is well-configurable, open source, available for Windows, macOS and Linux and supports Vue components syntax.

+- Install [Atom](https://atom.io/) according your operating system
+- ...

 ## Development